Chatbots vs. Humans: The Better Option for Customer Service

 The best solution is for chatbots and humans to work together, giving you an iron-clad support strategy that covers any possible gaps.

-With Freshdesk’s helpdesk, you can integrate chatbots and live human support so that all queries can be found from one dashboard.
+With Freshdesk’s cloud helpdesk, you can integrate chatbots and live human support so that all queries can be found from one dashboard.

 By adding every support channel to one place, your team and your chatbots won’t ever miss a trick.